Gabriela Vergara

 Gabriela Vergara Aranguren (born May 29, 1974 in Caracas, Venezuela) is an actress and model.
 She is best known as the 3rd runner-up in Miss Venezuela 1996.

+Biography

 In 1997, she started acting in many telenovelas like Destino de Mujer as Vanessa and in 2004, La Mujer en el Espejo as Barbara Montesinos de Mutti.

 She gave birth to two twin girls in April, 2009.
 Their names are Alessandra and Emiliana.